Red and processed meat and cancer risk

 Researchers are still investigating how red meat causes cancer.
 One possible way involves a compound called haem, which contains iron and gives red meat its colour.
-Haem has been shown to damage the lining of the bowel.
-We also know that when we eat red meat, chemical compounds called nitrosamines are formed, which are known to damage the DNA in our cells, which can cause cancer.
-As well as being made from red meat, processed meat also contains added nitrites and nitrates, which are also converted to nitrosamines when we eat them.
+Haem can trigger the formation of cancer causing compounds which have been shown to damage the lining of the bowel, which may cause bowel cancer.

 How much red and processed meat do we eat?

 |Age group||Grams of red and processed meat eaten by UK adults per day|